KPROJ: A Program for Unfolding Electronic and Phononic Bands: The -projection method

-where $\alpha$ and $\beta$ represent different directions of $j$-th atom.
 For interfaces, the two components may be in different supercells.
-Therefore, one has to project the wavefunctions of the supercell onto appropriate $k$-points in the first BZ of the interested system.
-The effective unfolded band structure for the target component can be obtained by a layer projection, for which an integral over the projected wavefunction in a specified spatial window is performed, that is
+Therefore, one has to project the wave functions of the supercell onto appropriate $k$-points in the first BZ of the interested system.
+The effective unfolded band structure for the target component can be obtained by a layer $k$-projection, for which an integral over the projected wave function in a specified spatial window is performed, i.e.,

+where zlay1 and zlay2 are the upper and lower bounds of the integral along \textit{z}, see Fig.\ref{FIG2}.

 We use an algorithm that combines FFT and the inverse FFT to accelerate the above calculations.